hoplaahei/hoplaahei.github.io/_posts/2013-12-22-fix-grub-missing-locale-messages.md

 cp /boot/grub/locale/en@quot.mo /boot/grub/locale/en.mo
 ```

-Replace the second file in the line above with whatever file the grub error message reports is missing.
+Change the 'en' parts of the line above to whatever locale your grub error message reports is missing.